 And just in case the ultimate nature of appearing reality turns out to be more than just physical, then a purely reductionist (or eliminative) physicalist ontology is necessarily incomplete, as we have seen.

-A physicalist/materialist physics is complete-and a physicalist TOE possible-if and only if reality is only physical, a very dubious metaphysical assumption.
+A physicalist/materialist physics is complete-and a physicalist TOE possible-if and only if reality is purely and only physical, a very dubious, unproven, unprovable metaphysical assumption.

 Again, what is required is a pluralistic pragmatic "two truths" centrist noetic view and methodology that restructures and perhaps unifies both paradigms (Boaz 2012, Chap.
 VI "The Structure of Noetic Revolutions: Reflections on Methodology").

-Therefore, let physicists, philosophers of physics and religious studies folks sit down with Stephen Hawking, Rupert Sheldrake and Alan Wallace over English ale-or better yet vintage port-and chat about noetic ontology: what there is, how it is, even why it is, and most of all, when and where it is?
+Therefore, let physicists, philosophers of physics and religious studies folks sit down with Stephen Hawking, Roger Penrose and Rupert Sheldrake over vintage port-and chat about noetic ontology: what there is, how it is, even why it is, and most of all, who it is?
+Who is it this basic space (dharmadhatu), the very nature of mind in whom we arise?

 "Why," asks Lee Smolin (2006), "is physics in trouble?"
 Why is physics stagnant?
-Why is there so little new work on the renormalization problem?
+Why is there so little real progress in microphysics, and in astrophysics?

-I have here and elsewhere argued that theoretical physics has at last "hit the wall" fabricated by its petrified, ideological clinging to a fundamentalist foundational objectivist/realist/materialist orthodoxy grounded in the unproven and unprovable metaphysical dogma that the whole of appearing reality-from its microcosmic quarks, leptons, strings and Higgs bosons, to its macrocosmic quasars-is an objective, theory-independent, observer-independent (Realism), background-independent, purely physical reality (Physicalism/Materialism).
+I have here and elsewhere argued that theoretical physics has at last "hit the wall" fabricated by its petrified, ideological clinging to a fundamentalist foundational objectivist/realist/materialist orthodoxy grounded in the unproven and unprovable metaphysical dogma that the whole of appearing reality-from its microcosmic quarks, leptons, strings and Higgs bosons, to its macrocosmic black holes and quasars-is an objective, theory-independent, observer-independent (Realism), backgroundindependent, purely physical reality (Physicalism/Materialism).

-Alan Wallace (1996, 2007) has pointed out that in order to adopt Scientific Realism as a metaphysical ontology one should make conscious the following usually unconscious assumptions: 1) reality is only physical and exists, not interdependently, as Buddhist centrist Madhyamaka epistemology would have it, but independently of an observer or experimenter; 2) this reality can be known conceptually; 3) of all of the theories of reality, only one can be true; 4) the view of Scientific Realism is that one true theory.
-This ideological dogma-this infernal begging of the metaphysical question of Realism/Materialism-is known to its critics as the proto-religion "Scientism."
+Alan Wallace (1996, 2007) has pointed out that in order to adopt Scientific Realism as a metaphysical ontology one must make conscious the following usually unconscious "scientific" assumptions: 1) reality is only physical and objectively exists, not interdependently, as Bud-dhist centrist Madhyamaka epistemology would have it, but independently of an observer or experimenter; 2) this reality can be known purely conceptually, through human reason; 3) of all of the theories of reality, only one can be true; 4) the view of Scientific Realism is that one true theory.
+This ideological dogma-this infernal begging of the metaphysical question of Realism/Materialism-is known to its critics as the fundamentalist proto-religion, "Scientism."

-Scientific Realism was supposed to extend Science's explanatory reach beyond the epistemic strictures of classical empiricism and its 20th century incarnation Logical Positivism, but I have here concluded that it has failed to do so.
+Scientific Realism was supposed to extend Science's explanatory reach beyond the epistemic constraints of classical empiricism and its 20th century incarnation Logical Positivism, but I have here concluded that it has failed to do so.
 This dialectical intellectual tension between Empiricism and Realism is a revealing chapter in the 20th century epistemology of Science (Cushing 1989, Lerner 1992).

-We've concluded that the profound unifying quantum gravity theories now on offer by the current physics paradigm are metaphysical theories.
+We've concluded above-with most philosophers of physics and cosmology-that the profound unifying quantum gravity theories now on offer by the current physics paradigm are metaphysical theories.
 And that's OK.

 Science's urge to explanation must no longer be constrained by mere third person empirical observation.
-Science must transcend its steadfast empirical evidential modesty in a bold new explanatory ambition that permits the exploration and explanation of unobservable, trans-empirical, trans-realist, intersubjective, introspective and contemplative relative first-person evidentiary fields, reports and data; in short, non-physical or meta-physical methodologies.
-The Scientific Realism/Materialism of the Science paradigm, with its persistent dogma of Physicalism, has failed to accomplish this.
-Thus do the anomalies of the current Science/physics paradigm accrue.
+Science must transcend its steadfast empirical evidential modesty in a bold new explanatory ambition that permits the exploration and explanation of unobservable, trans-empirical, trans-realist, intersubjective, introspective and contemplative relative first-person evidentiary fields, reports and data; in short, integral non-physical or meta-physical, even noetic theory and methodology.

+The Scientific Realism/Materialism of the present Big Science paradigm, with its persistent dogma of Physicalism, has failed to accomplish this.
+Thus do the anomalies of the current Modernist science/physics paradigm accrue, as evolution toward the new 21st century noetic paradigm arises.